eze-ms/Java-Collections-N2-E2/README.md

 ### Features
 1. **Custom sorting:**
+   - Implements the `compareTo` method in the `Restaurant` class.
-   - Restaurants are sorted automatically:
+   - Ensures restaurants are sorted:
      - **First by name** in descending order.
      - **Then by score** in descending order if names are identical.
 2. **Display the collection:**